DavidMStraub/rundec-python/README.md

 `CRunDec` is "a C++ program for the running and decoupling of the strong coupling constant and quark masses", developed by Florian Herren and Matthias Steinhauser.
 Relevant references:

-- Version 3 of RunDec and CRunDec
+- "Version 3 of RunDec and CRunDec",
-By Florian Herren, Matthias Steinhauser [arXiv:1703.03751](https://arxiv.org/abs/1703.03751)
+Florian Herren, Matthias Steinhauser [arXiv:1703.03751](https://arxiv.org/abs/1703.03751)
-- CRunDec: a C++ package for running and decoupling of the strong coupling and quark masses By Barbara Schmidt, Matthias Steinhauser [arXiv:1201.6149](https://arxiv.org/abs/1201.6149)
+- "CRunDec: a C++ package for running and decoupling of the strong coupling and quark masses", Barbara Schmidt, Matthias Steinhauser [arXiv:1201.6149](https://arxiv.org/abs/1201.6149)
-- RunDec: A Mathematica package for running and decoupling of the strong coupling and quark masses By K.G.
+- "RunDec: A Mathematica package for running and decoupling of the strong coupling and quark masses", K.G.
 Chetyrkin, Johann H. Kühn, M. Steinhauser [arXiv:hep-ph/0004189](https://arxiv.org/abs/hep-ph/0004189)

 [Source code of CRunDec 3.0](https://www.ttp.kit.edu/preprints/2017/ttp17-011)